 Whether complications (such as bleeding, high blood pressure, nausea, or vomiting) occurred

-The doctor usually asks about sexual activities to assess the risk of gynecologic infections Overview of Vaginal Infections In the United States, vaginal infections are one of the most common reasons women see their doctor, accounting for millions of visits each year.
-Vaginal infections are caused by microorganisms... read more , injuries, and pregnancy and to determine whether a woman has any sexual problems.
+The doctor usually asks about sexual activities to assess the risk of gynecologic infections Overview of Vaginitis (Vaginal Infection or Inflammation) Vaginal infections are one of the most common reasons women see their doctor, accounting for millions of visits each year.
+Vaginal infections are caused by infectious organisms (such as bacteria... read more , injuries, and pregnancy and to determine whether a woman has any sexual problems.
 A woman is asked whether she uses or wants to use birth control and whether she is interested in counseling or other information.
 Doctors may ask about sexual identity and gender identity issues to give adolescent girls and women an opportunity to talk about such issues.

 The doctor asks whether the woman has pain during intercourse, in the middle of the menstrual cycle (which may indicate that the pain coincides with ovulation), or under other circumstances.
 If she has pain, she is asked how severe the pain is and what provides relief.

 The doctor also asks about breast problems, such as pain Breast Pain Many women experience breast pain.
 Breast pain may occur in one or both breasts.
 (See also Overview of Breast Disorders.)
 Likely causes of breast pain depend on whether the pain is felt in a... read more , lumps Breast Lumps A breast lump (mass) is a thickening or bump that feels different from surrounding breast tissue.
-A lump may be discovered in a breast incidentally, during a breast self-examination, or during... read more , areas of tenderness or redness, and discharge from the nipples Nipple Discharge Fluid that leaks from one or both nipples is called a nipple discharge.
+A lump may be discovered by a woman or during a routine physical examination by a doctor.
+(See... read more , areas of tenderness or redness, and discharge from the nipples Nipple Discharge Fluid that leaks from one or both nipples is called nipple discharge.
 Each breast has several (15 to 20) milk ducts.
 A discharge can come from one or more of these ducts.
 (See also Overview... read more .
-The woman is asked whether she examines her breasts, how often, and whether she needs any instruction on breast examination technique Gynecologic History For gynecologic care, a woman should choose a health care practitioner with whom she can comfortably discuss sensitive topics, such as sex, birth control, pregnancy, and problems related to... read more .
+The woman is asked whether she examines her breasts, how often, and whether she needs any instruction on breast examination technique Gynecologic History .

 The doctor reviews the woman's history of past gynecologic disorders and usually obtains a general medical and surgical history that includes previous health problems.

-The doctor reviews all the drugs a woman is taking, including prescription and nonprescription drugs Overview of Substance-Related Disorders Drugs are an integral part of everyday life for many people, whether the drugs are used for legitimate medical purposes or recreationally (see table Drugs with Medical and Recreational Uses)... read more , tobacco Smoking Smoking tobacco is harmful to almost every organ in the body.
-Smoking increases the risk of heart attack, lung cancer, chronic obstructive pulmonary disease (COPD), and other disorders.
-Nicotine... read more , and alcohol Alcohol Alcohol (ethanol) is a depressant.
-Consuming large amounts rapidly or regularly can cause health problems, including organ damage, coma, and death.
-Genetics and personal characteristics may... read more , because many of them affect gynecologic function.
+The doctor reviews all the drugs a woman is taking, including prescription and nonprescription drugs Overview of Substance-Related Disorders Medications and other substances, whether used for legitimate medical purposes, as a habit (for example, caffeine), or recreationally, are an integral part of everyday life for many people ... read more , tobacco Smoking and Other Tobacco Use Tobacco use is a major individual and public health problem.
+Using tobacco is harmful to almost every organ in the body.
+Tobacco is used because of the effects of nicotine.
+Nicotine is highly... read more , and alcohol Alcohol Use Alcohol (ethanol) is a depressant (it slows down brain and nervous system functioning).
+Consuming large amounts rapidly or regularly can cause health problems, including organ damage, coma,... read more , because many of them affect gynecologic function.